anpreg/udi-application-appointment-check/README.md

 The git configuration is set to avoid any accidental checkins of passwords, user identity or desired date but take extra caution when committing to a cloned repository.

-Best of luck on getting an appointment!
+Best of luck on getting an appointment!!!